galloty/FastMultiplication/README.md

 ## [*fastMul_GF.cpp*](fastMul_GF.cpp)

 Fast multiplication based on a recursive polynomial factorization is an in-place algorithm.
 The roots needed at each step can be precomputed.
 An iterative (non-recursive) version of [fastMul_rec_GF.cpp](fastMul_rec_GF.cpp) is implemented here.
 Note that roots are stored in 2-3-5-reversed order: it is a generalization of bit-reversal permutation based on decomposing *n* into its prime factors.
 Rather than a division by 2, 3 or 5 at each step of the reverse process, a single division by *n* is computed at the end of the algorithm.

+The number of operations is equal to a FFT based multiplication, where the polynomial of the convolution is *x*<sup>900</sup>&nbsp;&minus;&nbsp;1.
+But here the polynomial is *x*<sup>900</sup>&nbsp;&minus;&nbsp;7.